MikeSafonov/jira-telegram-bot/README.md

 ## Jira OAuth

-Please read [Jira OAuth](https://developer.atlassian.com/server/jira/platform/oauth/) to understand how to configure Jira before using Jira OAuth in Jira-telegram-bot.
+Please read [Jira OAuth](https://developer.atlassian.com/server/jira/platform/oauth/) to understand how to configure Jira before using Jira OAuth in jira-telegram-bot.

-To use Jira OAuth in Jira-telegram-bot you must provide next properties:
+You must provide next properties to use Jira OAuth in jira-telegram-bot :

 <dl>
   <dt>jira.oauth.baseUrl</dt>